alainahohnarth/NYC-Evictions/README.md

 ### Results/Findings
 The analysis results are sumarized as follows:
-1. Despite a spike in evictions following the end of the COVID-19 eviction moratorium in early 2022, eviction numbers have remained below the pre-pandemic averages: total evictions in 2023 is 42% lower than the total in 2017.
+1. Despite a spike in evictions following the end of the COVID-19 eviction moratorium in early 2022, eviction numbers have remained below the pre-pandemic averages: the sum of evictions in 2023 is 42% lower than 2017.
 2. Since 2017, Bronx has had the highest number of executed residential evictions each year except for 2021 & 2022, where Brooklyn had the highest.
 Bronx's residential evictions in 2023 were 66% higher than the City-wide average number of executed residential evictions.
-3. Comparing evictions numbers for the year 2017 to the year 2023, Queens (55.2%) and Bronx (46%) showed the biggest reductions in executed residential evictions, 55.2% and 46%, respectively.
+3. Comparing evictions numbers for the year 2017 to the year 2023, Queens and Bronx showed the biggest reductions in executed residential evictions at 55.2% and 46%, respectively.
 Manhattan showed the lowest reduction in executed residential evictions (22.5%) followed by Staten Island (27.3%).
-4. Citywide, January and August are the months with the highest numbers of executed evictions.
+4. Citywide, January and August are the months with the highest number of executed evictions.
 In the Bronx, it’s January and May.

 ### Limitations
 The NYC Open Data's Evictions dataset and my analysis have several limitations: